 Roselli was convicted late in 1967 of illegal entry into the U.S. and on December 2, 1968, of conspiracy to cheat members of the Friar's Club out of $400,000.
 On November 17, 1970, appeals of his alien registration violations had been exhausted and there was further communication with the CIA.

-Roselli's attorney Thomas Waddin called Ed Morgan, attorney for Maheu, and indicated that if someone at CIA did not prevent Roselli's deportation, Roselli would expose his involvement with the agency and the schemes against Castro.
+Roselli's attorney Thomas Waddin called Ed Morgan, attorney for Maheu, to deliver a threat.
+Waddin indicated that, if someone at CIA did not prevent Roselli's deportation, Roselli would expose his involvement with the agency and the schemes against Castro.
 Morgan relayed the message to Maheu, and Maheu brought it to the attention of case officer James O'Connell.

-Top officials of the CIA immediately discussed the matter and concluded the following day that they would take no action to assist Roselli.
+Top officials of the CIA immediately discussed the matter and concluded the following day that they would not give in to the underworld extortion - they would take no action to assist Roselli.
 Maheu was advised and stated his agreement with the position.
 That was not the end of the story for the CIA and Roselli, however.

 The Anderson columns exaggerated the CIA plots into invasions of Cuba by six separate assassination teams.
-Anderson connected the anti-Castro efforts to the assassination of President Kennedy by identifying Lee Harvey Oswald as a pro-Castro fanatic:
+In his columns, Anderson connected the anti-Castro efforts to the assassination of President Kennedy by identifying Lee Harvey Oswald as a pro-Castro fanatic:

 The columnist initially described Roselli as "a ruggedly handsome gambler with contacts in both the American and Cuban underworlds" and later as "a top Mafia figure who watched over the concealed interests in Las Vegas casinos of the Chicago underworld."